The University of Tennessee Knoxville Institute for Advanced Materials & Manufacturing logo.

 Advanced Materials

-Two men in safety glasses, black gloves, and full, white protective body suits inspect a plate of transparent material in a lab.
-The image is tinted orange.
+Two men in safety glasses and protective body suits inspect a plate of transparent material.

 Post-Doctoral Researcher Amine Benkechkache and student Lance Drouet conduct research in a class 100 clean room at the Mirco-Processing Research Facility housed within UT’s new Institute for Advanced Materials and Manufacturing located at Cherokee Farm on April 05, 2022.
 Photo by Steven Bridges/University of Tennessee